 Bring what you’re working on into the real world.
 If you struggle with maintaining eye contact, practice doing better during your daily interactions, like getting coffee in the morning.
 If negotiating a salary scares you, make “asks” in daily life.
 Start small, like asking for a hotel or flight upgrade, and then steadily increase the stakes.
 Ramp up toward requests that are more likely to be refused or make you nervous.

 The second you start climbing a mountain, it will grow less imposing in your vision.
 Your anxiety is a signal to get out of your head, strap on that climbing gear, and explore.
-Changing your perspective about an interview can help you generate new opportunities and unlock new levels of success!
+Changing your perspective about an interview can help you generate new opportunities, unlock new levels of success and tame the interview anxiety.

 Want more interview tips from Anish?
 Learn what to do if a hiring manger stonewalls you.